ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/making_essential_backups.md

 !!!tip ""
     1. Enter RCM and inject the Hekate payload.
     2. Tap the `Payloads` option, then press Lockpick_RCM.bin.
-    3. If Lockpick_RCM asks you to select between SysNAND or emuMMC, choose SysNAND by navigating with the volume buttons and pressing the power button.
+    3. If Lockpick_RCM asks you to select between SysNAND and emuMMC, choose SysNAND by navigating with the volume buttons and pressing the power button.
 If not, continue with step 4.
     4. If Lockpick_RCM prompts you to `Reboot to Sept`, press power or either volume button to do so.
 A "sept by Atmosphere" logo will then display, followed by Lockpick_RCM starting again.
 If it does *not* prompt you, continue on to step 5.
     5. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
     6. Press any button to return to the main menu.
     7. Navigate to 'Power off' with the volume buttons and select it with the power button.
     8. Insert your SD card into your PC.
     9. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

 &nbsp;

 #### [Continue to Launching CFW <i class="fa fa-arrow-circle-right fa-lg"></i>](launching_cfw.md)